UVACanvas Transition FAQs

 The steering committee weighed this feedback seriously in considering their final recommendations to the Provost.
 The project team and the steering committee are grateful for the thoughtfulness, time and effort all participants contributed to this effort.

-- Will all schools be transitioning to the new LMS?
+- Will all schools use the new LMS?

-All schools, except for Darden and Law, will transition to the new, central LMS (Canvas).
-The School of Medicine’s Department of Public Health Sciences and the Biomedical Sciences Graduate Program (BIMS) will transition to Canvas.
+All schools, except for Darden and Law, transitioned to the new, central LMS (Canvas).
+The School of Medicine’s Department of Public Health Sciences and the Biomedical Sciences Graduate Program (BIMS) has transitioned to Canvas.

-The School of Education and Human Development and the School of Continuing and Professional Studies will be transitioning from their current instances of Canvas to the new, central UVACanvas system.
+The School of Education and Human Development and the School of Continuing and Professional Studies transitioned from their local instances of Canvas to the new, central UVACanvas system.

 - When will I transition to Canvas?

-We will be transitioning to Canvas over multiple semesters, from Fall 2022 through Fall 2023.
+UVACanvas is here!
+We made the transition to Canvas over multiple semesters, from Fall 2022 through Fall 2023.

 - A preliminary pilot of nine courses was selected by the LMS Project steering committee and will begin using the system in Fall 2022.

-- Approximately 40% of faculty in participating schools will be teaching in Canvas in the Spring 2023 semester, including:
+- Approximately 40% of faculty in participating schools used Canvas in the Spring 2023 semester, including:

 - College & Graduate School of Arts & Sciences: Art, Chemistry, Economics, Engagements, French, Mathematics, Politics, Psychology, Religious Studies, Sociology, and Statistics.